 - Set up parental control via Family Link.
 To do it, go to settings -> Digital Wellbeing and parental controls -> parental control -> start -> follow the instructions for both your and your child’s phone or tablet (you need to set both to make it run smoothly).
 The guideline is as simple as possible, so you will be able to do it even if you are an Apple iPhone user and rarely touch anything running on Android OS.

 - Now block both the Internet and Google Chrome in Family Link.
 So, the only web browser your child can use is the Firefox web browser.

 - Alternative: Disable the Internet and Google Chrome.
 To do it, go to settings -> apps -> The Internet -> delete.
 Repeat with Google Chrome.

-The only problem can be if you use an iPhone, while your child sticks to Android devices.
+The only problem can be if you use an iPhone while your child sticks to Android devices.
 In such a situation, you won’t be able to monitor the location, grant app installations, etc. But Internet connections will be filtered – it is working, and it is free.
-And you don’t have to root the device, lose warranty and ability to use all the privileges Google official services have.
+And you don’t have to root the device or lose the warranty and ability to use all the privileges Google official services have.

-At this point, the only way to access an adult website would be by factory reset.
+At this point, the only way to access an adult website would be by factory resetting.
 But you definitely won’t miss it.
-The app will instantly report an error and you will know that something is wrong.
+The app will instantly report an error, and you will know that something is wrong.

 Jumping to conclusions